 Our Kilimanjaro climbs, bicycle rides, and running trips are normally fixed itineraries, but we are happy to create a custom adventure to your specifications and schedule.

-– Wire Transfer to our U.S. account
+- Wire Transfer to our account in the U.S.

 His Mbahe Village guest cottages have this literally built into them, with local materials, local craftsmen doing the construction, many salvaged and re-purposed pieces from Zanzibar, and the organic garden and other environmentally sensitive practices at the cottages.